The 3 Laws for applying self tan products

-Don’t skimp on the preparations
+Don’t skim the preparations

-Using a body brush, a body scrub or a rough cloth, use a circular motion all over your body, paying particular attention to those areas which tend to be dry such as the elbows, ankles, wrists and knees.
+Using a body brush, a body scrub or a rough cloth, use a circular motion all over your body, paying particular attention to those areas which tend to be dry, such as the elbows, ankles, wrists and knees.
 Apply moisturiser or light body oil and leave it to soak in, using a heavier layer on the rough areas to normalise the epidermis, and repeat this process daily until your skin is soft and smooth.

 Choose the right product for your skin type